-On behalf of the Board I am pleased to present the Remuneration Committee's report for the year ended 31 December 2013.
-This report reflects the new regulations introduced by the Government in August 2013 for quoted companies with a financial year ending on or after 30 September 2013.
+On behalf of the Board I am pleased to present the Remuneration Committee's report for the year ended 31 December 2014.

-To reflect these changes the report is presented in three sections; my introductory statement, the Remuneration report and the forward-looking Remuneration policy.
-The Remuneration report, on pages 24 to 26, details the amounts earned by the directors in respect of the period to 31 December 2013 and how the current remuneration policy will continue to operate until the Annual General Meeting on 24 April 2014, when it will be subject to an advisory shareholder vote.
-The Remuneration policy, on pages 26 to 30, sets out the policy which it is proposed will take effect from the close of the Annual General Meeting for a period of up to three years and will be subject to a binding vote at the Annual General Meeting.
+The report is presented in three sections; my introductory statement, the Remuneration report and the forward-looking Remuneration policy.
+The Remuneration report, on pages 21 to 23, details the amounts earned by the directors in respect of the period to 31 December 2014 and is subject to an advisory shareholder vote.
+The Remuneration policy, on pages 23 to 27, sets out the policy which was approved by shareholders at the Annual General Meeting held on 24 April 2014 and which will continue to apply until no later than 24 April 2017.

 The Remuneration Committee, which consists of the non-executive directors, deals with all aspects of the executive directors' remuneration.
-The Chief Executive, Group Finance Director and Secretary are invited to attend all or parts of each committee meeting but are not in attendance when the subject matter covers topics pertaining to their remuneration.
+The Chief Executive, Group Finance Director and Secretary are invited to attend all or parts of each Committee meeting but are not in attendance when the subject matter covers topics pertaining to their remuneration.
 The Committee meets on a regular basis, usually three times a year and additionally if required.
-It met four times in 2013.
+It met three times in 2014.